imyp/QuoteWeave/_old_frontend/README.md

+## ARCHIVED: This frontend is no longer in use.
+Please refer to the `frontend-next` directory for the current frontend code.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.